yvoronoy/restore.sh/README.md

 - Added modes to only process code or only import data.
 They are commented out as they are incomplete.
 - The added and commented out code is a start at adding/changing the existing table name prefix.
 Table prefix handling is incomplete.

-These changes have been tested with Ubuntu 14.04 Server.
+These changes have been tested with Ubuntu 14.04 Server and Debian 8.

 # Magento Support Restore Script
 ```